prokoudine/ardour-tutorial/content/getting-started/creating-tracks-and-busses/index.en.md

 too loud, you can quickly adjust the level of the '*drum bus*' rather than adjusting each separate track that feeds into it.

-Another use of a Bus would be to have a common reverberation plugin, so that any audio track which requires the reverb effect could be routed to a single bus.
+Another use of a bus would be to have a common reverberation plugin, so that any audio track which requires the reverb effect could be routed to a single bus.

 ## Adding tracks and busses

 **Right-click** in the empty area beneath any existing tracks and busses.
-Alternatively, click on the menu `Track > Add track, Bus, or VCA...` (shortcut **Ctrl + Shift + N**).
+Alternatively, click on the menu `Track > Add track, Bus, or VCA...` (**Ctrl+Shift+N** shortcut).
 The following window will appear:

 {{< figure alt="Add track" src="en/Ardour6_Add_Track_or_Bus.png" >}}